 Do you love oats as much as we do?

-Check out these other tasty breakfast or snack recipes!
+Check out these other tasty breakfast base recipes, and as always, adjust to your taste!

 - ¼ cup brown sugar